lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be playing a game called, "The Uncle That Works for Nintendo”.
+The students will be playing a game called, "The Uncle That Works for Nintendo”.
 From this game the students will be taking notes on possible pathways, timers, and options that are available.

 ### Overview: